 Obviously, Campeche wouldn’t be a Mexican town without its churches.

-Of course the big Catedral de Nuestra Señora de la Purisma Conception at the main square – despite its incredible name inside rather nondescript.
+Of course, the big Catedral de Nuestra Señora de la Purisma Concepcion at the main square – despite its incredible name inside rather nondescript.

 More interesting the Iglesia de San Roque.
 Especially inside.